Olivier Frébourg

-Olivier Frébourg (14 September 1965, Dieppe) is a French journalist, writer and publisher.
+Olivier Frébourg is a French journalist, writer and publisher.

 Career

-As a journalist, he wrote for Libération, Le Figaro Littéraire, Géo (as great reporter), le Figaro Magazine, Grands Reportages, Air France Magazine and several foreign newspapers.
+As a journalist, Frébourg wrote for Libération, Le Figaro Littéraire, Géo (as great reporter), le Figaro Magazine, Grands Reportages, Air France Magazine and several foreign newspapers.

 A literary advisor at Éditions du Rocher from 1988 to 1990, then literary director at La Table Ronde from 1992 to 2003, he created the Éditions des Équateurs in 2003.

-Always fascinated by the sea, himself an emeritus navigator, he was received among Les Écrivains de marine in October 2004, a literary group founded by Jean-François Deniau.
+Always fascinated by the sea, himself an "emeritus" navigator, he was received among Les Écrivains de marine in October 2004, a literary group founded by Jean-François Deniau.